 Still, if all you want is a simple store or portfolio website, it might prove the ideal solution.
 You can start small and decide afterwards whether you need the larger package.

-It's more flexible than Wix when it comes to flexing up these packages, too.
+Pricing-wise, it's similar to Wix.
 You can work with only the basics at £10 per month or go all out by paying for extras, such as extra templates and features.
-The top tier is £30 per month, but on all levels, there are discounts for paying for the year, which Wix doesn't allow.
+The top tier is £30 per month, but on all levels, there are discounts for paying for the year, which Wix doesn't offer.

 A platform that takes away the need for design knowledge via an intuitive drag and drop interface.
-It's not always ideal for blog sites, but it’s great if you have an online store such as a clothing shop or other products.
+It's not always ideal for blog sites, but it can be a good option if you have an online store such as a clothing shop or other products.
+The template-based approach can work well for those just starting out, however, research shows that some people have reported that Shopify is not so easy to customise, especially for SEO purposes.

 Shopify combines payment processing with the site hosting and design.
 This feature takes away a lot of the hassle of setting up your website but does mean paying an annual fee.
 In effect, Shopify takes away the tech headaches so you do not have to worry about any of that stuff as a small business owner.